lensapp/lens/docs/README.md

 ## Looking for Help

-If you have questions for extension development, try asking on the [Lens Dev Slack](http://k8slens.slack.com/).
+If you have questions for extension development, try asking on the [Lens Forums](http://forums.k8slens.dev/).
 It's a public chatroom for Lens developers, where Lens team members chime in from time to time.

 To provide feedback on the documentation or issues with the Lens Extension API, create new issues at [lensapp/lens](https://github.com/lensapp/lens/issues).
 Please use the labels `area/documentation` and/or `area/extension`.